 In 1921 His Majesty's Stationery Office published, on behalf of and by authority of the War Office, two lists of those who died during the Great War.
 One volume, packed with minute typescript, gave the basic details of nearly 42,000 officer casualties.
 It required an additional eighty volumes to list all the 'other ranks' who gave their lives.
 Each of the original volumes represented one or more regiments, corps or other units of the British Army.
 Most were subdivided into battalions or similar groupings.
 There were often thirty or more of these per volume, each in alphabetical order.

 Please be aware that due to the way we collate, and cross reference our databases, some records will contain more information than that listed above.

-Original Source: Transcribed from the 80 volumes themselves painstakingly by hand
+Original Source: Transcribed from the 80 original volumes

 You can now purchase this collection on CD for £193.45.
 Forces War Records have painstakingly transcribed this data and have now compiled it onto CD with a fully-fledged GUI (Graphical User Interface) to allow you to search this collection using any search terms you wish directly from your computer.*

 * Requires a PC running Microsoft Windows and a CD Rom reader.Log In / Register To Buy